July 15, 2019

 EXPLORE YOUR OPTIONS

-There are many avenues to explore and for gathering intel to assist in making informed decisions for your upgraded center.
+There are many avenues to explore and gather intel to assist in making informed decisions for your upgraded center.

-For starters, there is a plethora of other proprietors that have already made the transition and are willing to share their successes and “lessons learned.”
-Don’t hesitate to reach out to them as most are proud of the projects that they’ve built.
+To begin with, many other owners have already made the change.
+They are happy to share their successes and lessons learned.
+Don’t hesitate to reach out to them, as most are proud of the projects that they’ve built.

-There also are many industry trade shows you can attend to learn more about suppliers and resources to help with your upgrade.
+There are also many industry trade shows where you can attend to learn more about suppliers and resources that can help with your upgrade.
 Consider attending IAAPA or the Amusement Expo, in addition to Bowl Expo, where you can see a variety of dealers and options all in one location.

 As Richards says, “Determining different attractions is the whole ball game, based on the type of customer you are trying to attract.
-This is one of the first things that needs to be done as room layouts, bank presentations, loans and design theming all revolve around what attractions are chosen.
+This is one of the first things that needs to be done, as room layouts, bank presentations, loans, and design theming all revolve around the chosen attractions.
 Budget planning cannot be done without this basic decision being completed first.”

-Doing your due diligence in this area can save huge dollars and help you make the most informed decisions about what’s current and available in the marketplace.
+Doing your research in this area can save you a lot of money.
+It will help you make better decisions about what is available in the market.

 THE MASTER PLAN

 Next, it’s time to bring it all together.
-Whether you choose to make minor upgrades, phase your approach or go all-in and renovate, creating a master site plan is key.
+Whether you choose to make minor upgrades, phase your approach, or undertake a comprehensive renovation, creating a master site plan is crucial.

 Your master site plan is your blueprint for the project and is another essential building block on which to expand.
-After your due diligence and decision-making process, this plan will allow you to attack from any level that you and your bank account are comfortable with.
+After you finish your research and make your decision, this plan will help you approach it at any level.
+You can choose what feels right for you and your bank account.
 It combines the vision and overall strategy into a workable plan that can be molded and shaped to fit your marketplace.

 Do your research before choosing a firm to draft your master site plan.
-The firm you choose could determine either a fantastic upgrade or one with lackluster performance.
+The firm you choose could determine whether you get a fantastic upgrade or one with lackluster performance.
 Here are some tips when selecting a firm:

 • Seek out a company that specializes in the industry.